zoharbabin/kaltura-discord/memory-bank/activeContext.md

 - Set environment-specific variables in deployment scripts at runtime
 - Use environment variable placeholders in configuration
 - Prioritize environment variables over configuration values
+- Update Discord Activity implementation to align with official documentation
+- Use SDK-provided methods for participant management instead of custom tracking
+- Implement proper event subscriptions for layout and orientation changes
+- Optimize UI for different layout modes and mobile devices
+- Enhance synchronization with network condition considerations
+- Implement comprehensive error handling and fallback mechanisms
+- Add analytics for tracking usage and performance metrics
+- Identify and remove redundant environment variable management scripts
+- Remove redundant environment variable files
+- Maintain a single source of truth for environment variables
+- Document the cleanup process for future reference

 ## Open Questions